 CaveSim program element: Carbide Demonstrations Pertinent Oklahoma SDE Standards Photos of past CaveSim programs o illustrate chemistry and physics concepts, CaveSim staff bring working carbide lamps and carbide to programs.
 Demonstrations include: lamp to produce a small (and safe) quantity of flammable gas.
 The resultant gas (acetylene) burns to produce light and heat, but the lamp body also becomes Sci 5-PS1-4 Students who demonstrate understanding can: Conduct an investigation to determine whether the mixing of two or more substances results in new substances.
-Constituent there are sentent reacts with the carbide, producing the aforementioned acetylene gas.
+Car hour latting on sending reacts with the carbide, producing the aforementioned acetylene gas.
 CaveSim Sci 5-PS1-1 Students who demonstrate understanding can: Develop a model to describe that matter is made of particles too small to be seen.
 Buchner funnel, and an electronic balance.
 The carbide/water reaction is allowed to occur, by the resultant acetylene gas is not allowed to escape.
 The mass reported by the balance remains unchanged until the gas is released through a Sci 5-PS1-2 Students who demonstrate understanding can: Measure and graph quantities to provide evidence that regardless of the type of change that occurs when heating, cooling, or mixing substances, the total weight of matter is conserved.
-Above, carbide lamp demonstration by CaveSim staff a program in Colorado.
+Above, carbide lamp demonstration by CaveSim staff a a program in Colorado.
 Science experiment safety is emphasized (e.g., firmly close containers when not in use).
-Fire safety is emphasized, with an emphasis on who is allowed to make a fire (a responsible adult), what must be present (a method of extinguishing the fire), where the fire should be made (in a safe container away from other fuel sources).
+Fire safety is emphasized, with an emphasis on who is allowed to make a fire (a responsible adult), what must be present (a method of extinguishing the fire), where the fire should be made (in a safe container away from other fuel sources). inalier is conserved.
 Below, stock photo of the lamps we use.
+Space required: typically conducted outdoors, but cannot be done in the rain.
+May be done inde doors in an appropriate lab setting where a small quantity on the smoke produced by extinguishing about a dozen birthdo